volf52/rust-gl/README.md

-# Testing Rust with WebGLs
+# Testing Rust with WebGL

 ---